GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 The Manifestations of God are special Beings Who reveal to humanity the Word and the Will of God.
 When we listen to Them, we are responding to the Call of God.

 In this world, the sun is the source of all warmth and light, without which life would not exist on the planet.
-Yet the sun itself does not descend to earth, and if we tried to approach it, we would be totally consumed.
+Yet the sun itself does not descend to Earth, and if we tried to approach it, we would be consumed.
 God sends His Manifestations like the sun sends rays of light to pure mirrors.

 The Manifestations of God are like perfect Mirrors that reflect the Light of God in all its Splendor.
 And all these Mirrors reflect the same Light.
 We can learn about God from these pure mirrors, The Manifestations of God.